huggingface/optimum-habana/examples/multi-node-training/README.md

 ## Environment variables

-If you need to set environment variables for all nodes, you can specify them in a `.deepspeed_env` file which is located in the same folder as the script you are calling.
+If you need to set environment variables for all nodes, you can specify them in a `.deepspeed_env` file which should be located in the local path you are executing from or in your home directory.
 It is formatted as follows:
 ```
 env_variable_1_name=value
 env_variable_2_name=value